Property Management Blog

 Does a landlord have to notify their tenant upon receipt of their security deposit?

-No, per Arizona law, a landlord is not required to provide their tenant with a receipt for the rental security deposit once it's in their possession.
+No, per Arizona's security deposit laws, a landlord is not required to provide their tenant with a receipt for the rental security deposits once it's in their possession.
 Nevertheless, most landlords do it anyway.
-In the notice, they state when they received the deposit and how much they received.

-Do tenants in Arizona have a right to a walk-through inspection?
+Do renters in Arizona have a right to a walk-through inspection?

 Why may a landlord deduct part or all of a tenant’s deposit?

-An Arizona landlord has the right to make an appropriate security deposit deduction.
+A landlord has the right to make appropriate security deposit deductions.

 arizona's security deposit laws normal wear and tear state law money